Michelle Black BSc, MSc, MPH, MFPH

 In 2015 I joined the Public Health Specialty Registrar Training Programme in Yorkshire and Humber.
 As part of this programme I undertook a Masters in Public Health at the University of Sheffield, which I completed in 2016.
 I passed both of the Membership of the Faculty of Public Health exams in 2017.

 I am currently working as a Public Health Registrar at ScHARR undertaking research in international and domestic projects.
-I am project managing and conducting a research study into health risks in informal waste workers in Nepal and also working on a project which explores public health policy and systems since national devolution in the UK, with a particular focus on child health policy.
+I most recently project managed, and led analysis, of a research study into health risks in informal waste workers in Nepal and also worked on a project which explored public health policy and systems since political devolution in the UK, with a particular focus on child health policy.

 My research interests are political epidemiology, inequality and child health.